Taming-the-BEAST/Structured-birth-death-model/README.md

 Next, to set up the substitution model, select `HKY` from the drop-down menu (the default option is `JC69`).
 We would like to estimate the kappa parameter of HKY, so we leave the `Kappa` at the default value of 2.0 and leave the `estimate` checkbox checked.
-As we would also like to estimate nucleotide frequencies, so we leave the `Frequencies` parameter at the default value (`Estimated`).
+We would also like to estimate nucleotide frequencies, so we leave the `Frequencies` parameter at the default value (`Estimated`).
 The BEAUti panel should now look as shown in [Figure 9](#fig:site-model).

 <figure>